awerkamp/markdown-scriptures-standard-works-church-of-jesus-christ/Pearl of Great Price/01 Moses/moses4.md

 And I will put enmity between thee and the woman, between thy seed and her seed; and he shall bruise thy head, and thou shalt bruise his heel.
 ## 22.
 Unto the woman, I, the Lord God, said: I will greatly multiply thy sorrow and thy conception.
 In sorrow thou shalt bring forth children, and thy desire shall be to thy husband, and he shall rule over thee.
-> It is easy to take this verse as a curse because just before it God curses Satan.
-I think though, God is simply stating the trials Eve has ahead of her because of His plan.
-I think the world "rule" had a different connotation to Eve than it does to us today.
-We want God to rule over us because He is loving and He wants to bring us joy.
-When God told Eve she woud desire her husband and he would rule over her, I think He is telling her she will have a loving husband who will serve and take care of her.
-I think he told her this directly after telling her of the sorrows she would experience, in order to provide comfort.
 ## 23.
 And unto Adam, I, the Lord God, said: Because thou hast hearkened unto the voice of thy wife, and hast eaten of the fruit of the tree of which I commanded thee, saying--Thou shalt not eat of it, cursed shall be the ground for thy sake; in sorrow shalt thou eat of it all the days of thy life.
 ## 24.
 Thorns also, and thistles shall it bring forth to thee, and thou shalt eat the herb of the field.
 ## 25.
 By the sweat of thy face shalt thou eat bread, until thou shalt return unto the ground--for thou shalt surely die--for out of it wast thou taken: for dust thou wast, and unto dust shalt thou return.
-> Here too, I think God is speaking in love and is simply stating the difficult time Adam will have in providing for his family, so he is aware.c
 ## 26.
 And Adam called his wife's name Eve, because she was the mother of all living; for thus have I, the Lord God, called the first of all women, which are many.
 ## 27.